nemodesm/Monogame3D/README.md

+# A word about the lack of updates

+Hey there, as you may have noticed, this project has suddenly stopped receiving updates.
+It is not abandoned, and I definitely mant to come back to this, I just have another (unannounced) project, which I have to work on

 # Monogame 3D

 Monogame 3D is a lightweight 3D extension to [Monogame](https://www.monogame.net/).
 It does not require any third party libraries and is entirely